-Shield LA was a collaborative effort to design, mass produce and donate thousands of face shields due to the PPE shortage of the Coronavirus pandemic.
-I collaborated closely with a small team of passionate people who believed we could make a difference.
+Shield LA was a deeply collaborative effort to design, mass produce and donate thousands of face shields during the PPE shortage of the Coronavirus pandemic in 2020.

-As the design of the shield achieved positive reviews from healthcare workers, we built a website, designed the brand ID, and implemented a tracking system for the hospital's shield requests and deliveries.
+Then, in order to get these shields in the hands of healthcare workers, we developed a GoFundMe campaign to help us pay for materials and fabrication.
+We found an incredible amount of support from our friends, family, colleagues and others all around the world.
+As the design of the shield achieved positive reviews from healthcare workers, we built a website, designed the brand ID, and implemented a tracking system for hospitals' shield requests and deliveries.

-During my time working with the group we facilitated the shipping of 20,000+ shields in Los Angeles and all over the world.
+During my time working with the group we facilitated the shipping of 20,000+ shields to Los Angeles and all over the world.

 The trick to our success was a mass production mindset from the beginning.
 We spent two weeks designing the shield, an adjustable, lightweight, a most importantly, hospital approved design that we could stamp by the thousands a day.
 We had an experienced team that pulled together crucial aspects of fabrication and importing to make this possible.

 We persevered through social distancing, material shortages, medical requirements, and shifting legal expectations to help our friends on the front lines.